-In one last effort, it compressed itself around the Hunter’s body.
+In one last effort, They compressed around the Hunter’s body.
 He felt the tightening and knew it was then or never.
 He blew hard and long on the horn.
 Baroom!
 Baroom!
 Baroom!

 Everything paused.
 Then, a rip.
 A crippling shriek.
 The Tuurngap compressed again.
 Then it exploded, erupting into a ball of flaming ink, shooting skyward and catapulting over the water.

 The Hunter and the boy stood and watched quietly.
 The night air was still.
 The stars sparkled in the heavens.

 The Hunter had lived and won.
 The Tuurngap were gone.